-Here is our list of 3 ways for young players to drive more baseballs and hit more Home Runs.
+Here is our list of 3 ways for young players to drive more baseballs and hit more Home Runs. #1 Relax your hands

 It’s the 2011 home run derby and Robinson Cano hits 12 home runs in his final round!
 The reporter asks: “what was going through your head in that final round?”
 As he was effortlessly hitting balls into the upper deck, the reporter wanted to know what his thought process was.
 He didn’t say I tried my hardest, or I tried to pull the ball to left field.
 No, what he said is shocking because it goes against natural hitting/human instincts.
-He said: “I really just tried to relax my hands and throw the hands.”
-Wow! here is a guy with some of the greatest power in the game and all he is thinking at the plate is “relax your hands.”
-That’s why if youre a parent with a young slugger, this is our number one piece of advice for you to give him before an at bat, or when you are working in the cage.
+He said: “I really just tried to relax my hands

+Power = Mass x Acceleration Building muscle does both of these things, it gives you more muscle “mass” and adds bat speed “acceleration.”
 I’m a D1 baseball player at an Anonymous program (for NCAA reasons) and I can’t tell you how many guys I knew growing up that got so much better at baseball when they started building muscle.
 This doesn’t mean lifting weights, but for those younger kids it is so big that they are doing things to help give them bat-speed.
-One of the best ways for a young player to gain bat speed is to swing a heavy bat.
-That means maybe 50 or 100 times a day go out in the back yard with the heaviest bat you can find and swing as hard as you can.
-Gene Stevens at Wichita State (a great baseball program) used to tell young players to take 100 dry hacks every single day!
-It seems like a lot but only takes 5 minutes and could set your kid apart from the pack!
+One of the best ways for a young player to gain bat speed is to swing a heavy bat

+“Practice makes perfect” – Vince Lombardi Listen to Bryce Harper when he is in High School talk about how many games he played when he was growing up, the number will shock you.
+This is one of the greatest guys in the game right now, maybe a future Hall of Famer!
+And he is saying that he got good because of how often he played!
+WOW.
 As a current D1 baseball player I can tell you that you get better every single time you lace up those cleats.
 Parents, think about how easy it is to brush your teeth in the morning.
 That is because you have done it so many times that it starts to become “routine.”
 This concept is huge in baseball!
 Get him 100 live ground balls in a game and watch how routine

 he starts to make it look.
 This is why we practice for so long in division 1, and why we play so many games during the offseason!

 In football, practice makes perfect.
 But in baseball practice makes routine.
 And being able to make things routine is how you become a great baseball player. trust me I play with them every single day!
 Routine it, play more baseball. – Authors: Anonynous 1 & 2 (For NCAA reasons)

 American Baseball Camps was created to make baseball fun again!
 It is ran by Division 1 players who know that having fun will heighten self- esteem and make kids play better on the field.
 Our camps feature slip n’ slide wiffle ball, pitching dunk tank, and campers’ choice baseball drills!
 Camps are in Tulsa, Wichita, OKC, KC, Tahlequah, Phoenix, Dallas, and Wilmington.